leahbigwood/leahbigwood.github.io/_pages/about.md

   - /about.html
 ---

+About
+---

-I am a third year PhD student in Astronomy based at the Institute of Astronomy, University of Cambridge (and sometimes found at Peyton Hall, Princeton University).
+I'm Leah Bigwood, a third year PhD student in Astronomy based at the Institute of Astronomy, University of Cambridge (and sometimes found at Peyton Hall, Princeton University).
 I enjoy working at the intersection between astrophysics and cosmology: learning how to disentangle the impact of galaxy formation physics on our measurements of cosmology, and therefore getting us closer to truly understanding the Universe's evolution and its contents.

+I graduated from Durham University in the UK in 2022 with First Class Honours in MPhys: Physics and Astronomy.
+There I was fortunate to win a number of awards; including the D. A. Wright Prize for outstanding perfomance by a Final Honours candidate, the Durham Physics Award for Outstanding Achievement, and the Level 4 Prize for Theoretical Astrophysics.
+In addition to my Master's thesis within the Dark Energy Spectroscopic Instrument (DESI) Bright Galaxy Survey, I won funding to undertake a number of projects supervised by researchers at other institions.
+This included my work 'Evidence for Episodic Black Hole Growth of Reionization-Era Quasars observed with Magellan/FIRE', which was carried out in collaboration with Anna-Christina Eilers at the Massachusetts Institute of Technology.
+In 2022 I began my PhD at the Institute of Astronomy, University of Cambridge, where I am supervised by Prof. Alexandra Amon and Prof. Debora Sijacki.
+In 2023 Alexandra became an Assistant Professor at Princeton University, so I have been lucky to spend some extended visits at Peyton Hall in Princeton.

 My research
 ----